 Her commitment to contemporary music is widely recognised.
 She was recently acclaimed 'Performer of the year 2016' by The Norwegian Society of Composers'.
 In 2008 and 2017 she received a state grant for performing artists, one of the most coveted awards in Norway.
 Ugelvik has just finished a research project at the Norwegian Academy of Music focusing on the soloist's role in contemporary piano concerti.
 The project contained premieres of five new piano concerti.

 She has performed as a soloist with the most important orchestras and ensembles in Norway such as Oslo Philharmonic Orchestra, Bergen Philharmonic Orchestra, The Norwegian Radio Orchestra, Oslo Sinfonietta and Risør Chamber Orchestra.
 She is a member of the ensembles asamisimasa, Jagerflygel and Polygon.

 Her first solo "Makrokosmos" album was rewarded with the Norwegian Grammy in 2008.
-She also won two Norwegian Grammies with her ensemble asamisimasa; in 2012 for the album ”Pretty sound” with music by Simon Steen-Andersen and in 2015 for "asamisimasa plays the music by Øyvind Torvund".
-In 2016 her fourth solo album was released.
+She also won two Norwegian Grammies with her ensemble asamisimasa for the albums ”Pretty sound” with music by Simon Steen-Andersen and "asamisimasa plays the music by Øyvind Torvund".

 Ugelvik has studied with Håkon Austbø at the Conservatorium van Amsterdam, Steffen Schleiermacher at the Hochschule für Musik und Theater, Leipzig and Einar Røttingen at the Grieg Academy in Bergen.